-Have you noticed that content which is considered good has become more engaging?
+Have you noticed that content that is considered good has become more engaging?
 The reason for this is because marketers have understood that the attention span of most users is around 8 seconds.
 Thus, we’re no longer reading the content but rather experiencing it.

 Thanks to the rise of gamification in marketing, we see gaming elements incorporated in a non-gaming context.
 Even though games and marketing sound outrages, they are the perfect match.
 Through gamification marketing, you are encouraging visitors to take action, and they may not even realize it.
 So, visitors have fun while engagement rates go up.
 It’s a win-win situation.